 Ultimately, we did reach a settlement for Elise, and it did contain confidentiality provisions.
 Given the fact that she has a lifetime ahead of her with unknown issues and expenses related to her injury, we knew it was critical that the settlement be sufficient to help her move on in a positive direction.

 The close of this case represented a way for Elise to gain a tangible measure of control.
-It also represented a new beginning, a chance to put something bad behind her and move on.
-And she’s doing just that: she married her fiancé, and is slowly getting more involved in the business she started prior to the accident.
+It also represented a new beginning, a chance to put something bad behind her and move on. and she’s doing just that: she married her fiancé, and is slowly getting more involved in the business she started prior to the accident.

 It’s gratifying for us to help people heal emotionally, financially, or in any other way that can be achieved through the civil justice system.